Fuel price spikes: Mobility platform responses

-Mobility and delivery firms differ in defraying fuel costs for riders and drivers in South-east Asia
+Mobility, delivery firms take different tacks in helping riders, drivers tackle fuel spikes in South-east Asia

 Petrol prices have spiked since the start of the Iran conflict